Oysters on a plate of ice Oysters on a plate of ice

 Authentic Turkish food

 If you're on the hunt for authentic Turkish barbecue food in Notting Hill, then Fez Mangal is the place to go.
-It's located right near Ladbroke Grove Station, and you'll know you're close by just by the wafts of chargrilled meats floating down the street.
-The menu is jam-packed with Turkish classics, like stuffed vine leaves, yoghurt kebabs, and traditional pide - a Turkish flatbread served with an assortment of fillings.
+It's located right near Ladbroke Grove Station, and you'll know you're close by the smell of chargrilled meats wafting down the street.
+The menu is packed with Turkish classics like stuffed vine leaves, yoghurt kebabs, and traditional pide flatbreads with an assortment of toppings.

 Six Portland Road

-Six Portland Road is the ideal restaurant for those looking for a cosy and more intimate dinner spot.
-It seats only 36 people, so you know you're getting a more personal experience.
-The menu is written up every day, covering everything from snacks, starters and mains, to desserts and a selection of cheeses.
+Six Portland Road is the ideal restaurant for those looking for a cosy and more intimate dinner spot in Notting Hill.
+It only seats 36 people, so you know you're getting a more personal experience.
+The menu is written up every day, covering everything from snacks, starters, and mains, to desserts and a selection of cheeses, with roast dinners on Sundays as well.

 Saporitalia

-This little Italian restaurant might look a little unassuming from the front, but inside it's cosy and bright with hanging potted plants and exposed brick walls.
+This little Italian restaurant in Notting Hill might look a little unassuming from the front, but inside it's cosy and bright with hanging potted plants and exposed brick walls.
 They serve an excellent menu of Neapolitan classics, like wood-oven pizzas, a selection of pasta dishes, and much more, at budget-friendly prices.

 Quintessentially British

-Cod and chips, mushy peas and a big dollop of creamy tartare sauce - the perfect fish and chip order, and one you can pick up at The Fish House of Notting Hill.
-These guys serve the classics in a simple, no-frills manner in an excellent location close to Portobello Market.
+Cod and chips, mushy peas and a big dollop of creamy tartare sauce – the perfect fish and chip order, and one you can pick up at Harry Ramsden's in Notting Hill.
+This popular local chippy serves all the classics in a simple, no-frills manner in an excellent location close to Portobello Market.

 The Shed

-For a taste of the glorious British countryside, head to The Shed, a sustainable farm-to-fork restaurant located a stone's throw away from Notting Hill Gate station.
-It's a family-run restaurant that serves dishes made with ingredients and produce from their family farm down in Sussex.
-If you're wanting to go on a gastronomical journey through the British countryside, then opt for their Local & Wild tasting menu.
+For a taste of the glorious British countryside, head to The Shed, a sustainable farm-to-fork restaurant located a stone's throw away from Notting Hill Gate Station.
+It's a family-run restaurant that serves dishes made with produce from the family farm down in Sussex.
+Their menu offers a comprehensive overview of what they've got going on at the farm, with sustainable, environmentally-friendly practices guiding the kitchen.

 Akub